apple/coremltools/docs-guides/_sources/source/opt-palettization-perf.md

 Since palettization reduces the size of each weight value, the amount of data to be moved is reduced during prediction.
 This can lead to benefits in memory-bottlenecked models.
-Note that this latency advantage is available only when palettized weights are loaded and are decompressed “just in time” of computation.
+Note that this latency advantage is available only when palettized weights are loaded and are decompressed “just in time” for computation.
 Starting with `iOS17/macOS14`, this is more likely to happen for models running primarily on the Neural Engine backend.

-For the `per_grouped_channel` palettization mode added in `iOS18/macOS15`, you may see a drop in runtime performance as the number of LUTs used to represent a weight tensor is increased.
-Typically, group size of 8 or 16 have been seen to give good accuracy, while still giving a speed-up over uncompressed model.
+For the `per_grouped_channel` palettization mode added in `iOS18/macOS15`, you may see a drop in runtime performance as the number of LUTs used to represent a weight tensor increases.
+Typically, a group size of 8 or 16 gives good accuracy while still increasing speed over an uncompressed model.

 ## Performance Benchmarks